QuentinRa/blog.quentinra.dev/maths/graph/index.md

 * $A$ is the predecessor of $B$ (`prédécesseur`)
 * $B$ is the successor of $A$ (`successeur`)

-There is also names for graph having some properties
+There are names for graphs having some properties

 <table class="table table-bordered table-dark table-striped">
     <thead>